Aruküla railway station

 Aruküla railway station (Aruküla raudteepeatus) is a railway station serving the small borough of Aruküla in Harju County in northern Estonia.
 It is the seventh station on Elron's eastern route between Tallinn and Aegviidu.
 It is located about 21 km south-east of Balti jaam.
-The station is served by commuter trains heading to Aegviidu and consists of two 150 metre platforms.
+The station is served by commuter trains heading to Aegviidu and Tapa.
+The station consists of two 150 metre platforms.